Titre

 Report on the activity of influenza viruses (NRCI data)

-During week 45/2024, 71 samples from patients with suspected influenza or COVID-19 were analysed by the NRCI.
-One influenza B virus has been detected this week.
+During week 50/2024, 57 samples from patients with suspected influenza or COVID-19 were analysed by the NRCI.
+The influenza activity has begun.
+Five influenza A and five influenza B virusese have been detected this week.

 Notes: